microprediction/microprediction/README.md

  - Get live prediction of public data for free (sometimes I make the "public" data obscure)
  - Indirectly benefit from [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from Github of uncertain quality, and not just Python.
  - Sip pina coladas while the accuracy magically improves over time.
 Read about [this example](https://medium.com/geekculture/an-empirical-article-that-wasnt-immediately-stale-720abfb4678f).

+Should you be interested in helping micropredict stuff?
+Well if nothing else, I'll point out that due to its obscurity, running this [script](https://github.com/microprediction/microprediction/blob/master/crawler_skater_examples/datable_llama.py) makes a heck of a lot more economic sense than bitcoin mining - try it out or see the [docs](https://microprediction.github.io/microprediction).

-Just to lean on the differences, the [TimeMachines](https://github.com/microprediction/timemachines) package is traditional open-source software for *point-estimates* and confidence, whereas the [Microprediction](https://github.com/microprediction/microprediction) client offers live crowd based *distributional* prediction and also, in theory, exogenous data search.
+Just to lean on the differences between this and the other benchmarking efforts, the [TimeMachines](https://github.com/microprediction/timemachines) package is traditional open-source software for *point-estimates* and confidence, whereas the [Microprediction](https://github.com/microprediction/microprediction) client offers live crowd based *distributional* prediction and also, in theory, exogenous data search.
 But the similarity is that hundreds of algorithms compete at [Microprediction](https://github.com/microprediction/microprediction) and quite a few of the [TimeMachines](https://github.com/microprediction/timemachines) algorithms (see [/skaters](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters)) are involved, drawn from packages like [river](https://github.com/online-ml/river), [pydlm](https://github.com/wwrechard/pydlm), [tbats](https://github.com/intive-DataScience/tbats), [pmdarima](http://alkaline-ml.com/pmdarima/), [statsmodels.tsa](https://www.statsmodels.org/stable/tsa.html), [neuralprophet](https://neuralprophet.com/), Facebook [Prophet](https://facebook.github.io/prophet/), Uber's [orbit](https://eng.uber.com/orbit/), Facebook's [greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) and more.
 Some are open source (look for CODE badges on [leaderboards](https://www.microprediction.org/leaderboard.html)) but others are private to their author.